zhengjilai/Raft-based-Distributed-Lock/README.md

 All distributed locks must possess an expire (lease).
 Even if the lock owner does not release the lock actively, the service cluster will release the lock as soon as it expires.
-Expire (lease) must be set when acquiring a dlock (unit: ms).
+Expire (lease) must be set when acquiring a DLock (unit: ms).

 - **Acquirement Timeout**.
-When acquiring a distributed lock, the client may block as the lock is occupied, namely acquiring the lock continuously without quitting.
+When acquiring a distributed lock, the client may block since the lock is occupied, namely acquiring the lock continuously without quitting `AcquireDLock`.
 Acquirement timeout is the maximum blocking time before the client "give up".
-Expire (lease) can be set optionally when acquiring a dlock (unit: ms), 2500 ms by default.
+Expire (lease) can be set optionally when acquiring a DLock (unit: ms), 2500 ms by default.

 - **FIFO DLock Acquirement**.
-Our service follows the paradigm of FIFO for acquirements.
+Our service follows the paradigm of FIFO for acquirement.
-For example, an occupied lock is being acquired by A, B, and C (ordered by their first acquiring time).
+For example, an occupied lock is being acquired by client A, B, and C (ordered by their first acquiring time).
-When the lock is released, A will definitely own the lock other than B and C, as long as A is still acquiring the lock.
+When the lock is released, client A will definitely own the lock other than B and C, as long as client A is still acquiring the lock.

 - **Key-Value Storage API**.
 Client API for KV storage is also provided, including PutState, GetState, DelState.
-Refer to integrated test for their usage if you need them (smile).
+Refer to integrated test for their usage if you need them (^-^).

 ## Integrated Experiments
+<h3 id="experiment"></h3>
-We provide two integrated experiments, including a local deployment example with docker-compose and a (simulated) real-life deployment example in a distributed environment.
+We provide two integrated experiments, including a local deployment example with docker-compose and a real-life deployment example in a distributed environment (tested OK on Kunpeng Cloud).

 ### Local deployment example
 <h3 id="localtest"></h3>

-Local deployment test should be conducted with docker-compose.
+Local deployment test should be conducted locally with docker-compose.
 All materials for local test are placed in `$PROJECT_DIR/experiments/local_test_3nodes`.

 First, start 3 docker containers to compose a distributed lock.